Abdulmalek44/dashboard/README.md

 # `Shoppy Dashboard`

-This is a dashboard application built with React JS and Syncfusion Tailwind CSS.
+This is a dashboard application built with React JS,  Syncfusion and Tailwind CSS.
 The app features pages for managing customer orders and employee information, along with integrated apps such as a calendar, color picker, editor, and Kanban board.
 All data, including charts, is dynamically sourced from arrays within the application.

 ## Features
 - Manage customer orders and employee details efficiently